-Anyone questioning whether 2012 was a big year creatively for cable programming need only to look at its multitude of nominations for TV industry awards last week.
+Anyone questioning whether 2012 was a big year creatively for cable programming need only look at its multitude of nominations for TV-industry awards last week.

 Cable’s strength is in its dramas, and that was reflected in nominations for the Golden Globe and Screen Actors Guild awards.
-The same five leading men – Breaking Bad’s Bryan Cranston, Boardwalk Empire’s Steve Buscemi; The Newsroom’s Jeff Daniels; Man Men’s John Hamm and Homeland’s Damian Lewis --closed out all broadcast network contenders in the drama category for both the SAG and the Globes.
+The same five leading men — Breaking Bad’s Bryan Cranston, Boardwalk Empire’s Steve Buscemi, The Newsroom’s Jeff Daniels, Mad Men’s Jon Hamm and Homeland’s Damian Lewis — closed out all broadcast contenders in the drama category for both ceremonies.

-Boardwalk Empire also received a nod from the multicultural-themed NAACP Image Awards judges for best drama, acknowledging the Atlantic City-based, prohibition era series’ diversity of images as well as its strong storyline.
+Boardwalk Empire also received a nod from the NAACP Image Awards judges for best drama, acknowledging the Prohibition- era series’ diversity of images, as well as its strong storyline.

-While it was no surprise that cable garnered near complete dominance in the mini-series and TV film categories, award judges recognized that cable networks other than HBO can produce quality and noteworthy content.
-USA Network’s mini-series Political Animals, BBC America’s anthology drama block The Hour and A&E’s ratings phenomena Hatfields & McCoys will battle HBO’s original movies Game Change and The Girl for the Globe statuette in the category.
+While it was no surprise that cable garnered near complete dominance in the miniseries and TV film categories, award judges recognized that cable networks other than HBO can produce quality and noteworthy content.
+USA Network’s miniseries Political Animals, BBC America’s anthology drama block The Hour and A&E’s ratings phenomena Hatfields & McCoys will battle HBO’s original movies Game Change and The Girl for the Globe statuette.

 No HBO film is even in the running for a NAACP Image Award.
-Lifetime’s original movies Steel Magnolias and Abducted: The Carlina White Story, as well as two GMC’s tele-flicks -- Raising Izzie and Sugar Mommas -- will via for the civil rights organization’s top honors in the category.
+Lifetime’s original movies Steel Magnolias and Abducted: The Carlina White Story, and two GMC films — Raising Izzie and Sugar Mommas — will vie for the civil-rights group’s top honors in the category.

 Comedy remains the industry’s biggest challenge, yet some industry performers were recognized for their ability to tickle audience’s funny bones.
-Louie star Louis C.K. garnered SAG and Golden Globe nominations for best comedy actor, while Showtime stars Don Cheadle (House Of Lies) and Matt LeBlanc (Episodes) landed Golden Globes nods in the category.
+Louie star Louis C.K. garnered SAG and Golden Globe nominations for best comedy actor, while Showtime’s Don Cheadle (House of Lies) and Matt LeBlanc (Episodes) landed Golden Globes nods in the category.